jucardwell/remote-sensing-hazards/syllabus.md

 ### Course Goals and Learning Outcomes
 Students will:
-- Use R for exploring spatial data.
+- Use Google Earth Engine for exploring remotely sensed data and other gridded spatial data products
 - Develop spatially oriented research questions.
 - Identify and utilize publicly available spatial data.
 - Clean, organize, and analyze spatial data.
 - Perform and interpret exploratory spatial data analysis techniques.

-### IDEAs in Action - Quantitative Reasoning
-- Summarize and present quantitative data in various mathematical forms.
-- Develop and compute representations of data using mathematical models.
-- Make and evaluate assumptions in data analysis and understand result limitations.
-- Apply concepts to make judgments and draw conclusions.
-- Synthesize and present data to support a position.

 ---

 ### Grade Breakdown

-**Class Participation (20%):**
+**Class Participation (25%):**
 The participation component of the course grade will be made up of in-class participation, as well as effort on in-class exercises.

-**Assignments (35%):**
+**Labs (50%):**
-There will be 5 assignments that will be completed throughout the course and will be graded on accuracy.
+There will be 8 labs that will be completed throughout the course and will be graded on accuracy.
 These assignments are designed to have students independently implement skills learned through course material and in-class exercises.

-**Tests (20%):**
-There will be two closed-book tests on course concepts during the semester.

 **Project Tasks (10%):**
 Project tasks will allow students to iteratively develop their final projects throughout the course of the semester.
 Each